What to Wear on a Long-Haul Flight: Comfortable Outfit Ideas

 Cut Down On Shoes

 You really don’t need seven pairs of shoes for a weeklong trip.
-Please keep it to 2 (max 3) pairs of shoes in your carry-on.
-Shoes take up a lot of space and add a lot of extra weight to carry on bags, which can be costly in the long run.
+Please keep it to 2 pairs of shoes (a max of 3) in your carry-on.
+Shoes take up a lot of space and add extra weight to carry-on bags, which can be costly in the long run.

 A pair of sneakers or walking shoes, a pair of sandals for warm weather or small boots for cold weather, and maybe one more pair of stylish slip-on shoes or low heels for dressier occasions is really all you ever need.